-There are 10 to 16 varieties of these trees in this genus, Mulberry Tree Morus (Botanical name) We use this fruit in preparing wines, tarts and pies.
-The best flavor are those of the Red Mulberry, which is a native of the Eastern North America and the Black Mulberry, native of South western parts of Asia.
+There are 10 to 16 varieties of these trees in this genus, Mulberry Tree Morus (Botanical name).
+We use this fruit in preparing wines, tarts, and pies.
+The best flavor is those of the Red Mulberry, which is a native of Eastern North America, and the Black Mulberry, a native of Southwestern parts of Asia.
 The fruit of the White Mulberry has a feeble flavor.
-It is native of Eastern Asia.
+It is native to Eastern Asia.

 These Mulberies grow quickly in the early stages and gradually slows down its growth.
 They hardly grow above 15 meters in height.
 Their normal leaves are mostly ridged and lobed.
 The fruit grows in clusters, about 2 to 3 cm long, and they are either deep purple or red in color, sweet and edible with excellent flavor in most of the varieties.